alpheustangs/rowid.js/README.md

 #### `RowIDWithConfig`

-This function allows you to customize how RowID works.
+This function allows you to customize how RowID works, and returns the modified functions based on the parameters.

 ```typescript
 import type { RowIDWithConfigResult } from "rowid";